 Try to use different though clear words to make your writing more attractive to readers.
 It is so boring to read the same word in every sentence, when so many wonderful synonyms can be found.
 Believe us, your readers will definitely appreciate this.
 But don’t go too far!
 There is no need to make your piece of work a simple garbage of words, where it’s difficult to find the point.

-About the author: Alex Strike is a passionate blogger and consultant of essay-all-stars.com.
+About the contributor: Alex Strike is a passionate blogger and consultant of Essay All Stars.
 Alex is a big fan of Stephen King and Ray Bradbury.
 He writes on different topics, and he is always ready to share his thoughts with other people.

 Fellow pro writers out there, what tips would you add to the list?
 Tell me in the comments!